Skip to main content

 Problem: The OAuth flow fails with a redirect_uri_mismatch error from Google.

-Resolution: In the Google Auth Platform, navigate to Clients, select your Web application client, and verify that the URIs under Authorized JavaScript origins and Authorized redirect URIs match your server's address exactly.
-For local development, both should be http://localhost:8082 (the Serverpod web server port, not the API server port 8080).
-Trailing slashes, port differences, and http vs https all count as mismatches.
+Resolution: In the Google Auth Platform, navigate to Clients, select your Web application client, and verify that the URIs under Authorized JavaScript origins and Authorized redirect URIs match what your app actually uses:

 Common mistakes: